Dominican War of Independence: 1851–1856: Diplomatic intervention and Fourth campaign

+As the fighting disrupted maritime commerce, the major naval powers became involved.
+In 1851, a truce was mediated by the United Kingdom, France, and the United States.
 By late 1854, the Hispaniolan nations were at war again.
 In November, 2 Dominican ships captured a Haitian warship and bombarded two Haitian ports.
 In November 1855, Soulouque, having proclaimed himself Emperor Faustin I of a Haitian empire which he hoped to expand to include the Dominican Republic, invaded his neighbor again, this time with an army of 30,000 men marching in three columns.
 But again the Dominicans proved to be superior soldiers, defeating Soulouque's army, which vastly outnumbered them.